71104/lambda/README.md

 The definition of the Z combinator can't be typed, as it would cause infinite recursion of the typing rules. `fix` is arbitrarily typed as _∀T .
 (T → T) → T_, which is the most generic type that satisfies the fix-point equation.

 The value domain is similar to JavaScript's: other than closures it contains `undefined`, `null`, booleans, strings, numbers, arrays, and even objects.
 In this way, interaction with JavaScript APIs provided by the underlying platform is possible.
-When doing so, Lambda automatically marshals and unmarshals values so as to compensate for differences between the two domains.
+Lambda automatically marshals and unmarshals values so as to compensate for differences between the two domains.

 ## Example